-3.1.5.7 Large Voltage Disturbance Test )
+3.1.5.7 Large Voltage Disturbance Test (for synchronous machines-based facilities including synchronous generators and synchronous condensers)

 Apply a three-phase fault at the POI for 4 cycles (i.e. apply a step change to zero voltage at the POI for 4 cycles and then a step change back to nominal voltage).
-The facility should inject reactive power during the fault.
+The facility should inject reactive current during the fault.
 Following the fault the facility should return to a stable operating point with full real power output.
 Any oscillations should be well damped.

-3.1.5.8 Small Frequency Disturbance Test
+3.1.5.8 Small Frequency Disturbance Test (all facilities)

 Apply a 0.3 Hz step increase, and in a separate simulation, a 0.3 Hz step decrease of system frequency from nominal frequency (60Hz).
 The governor or frequency controller should lower or raise the real power dispatch according to the droop and deadband characteristic.
 A frequency response is required for all Generation Resources and Energy Storage Resources (ESRs) assuming there is sufficient headroom to respond to frequency changes.
 The real power should initially be dispatched at 80% of maximum for this test.
 Tests for ESRs should also be run for a condition at 80% of maximum charging capability.
-Since IRRs typically operate in a power availability state (no headroom) state even when operating below nameplate capability, two frequency drop simulations shall be performed for IRRs: One where the resource is modeled in a curtailed (with headroom) state at 80% dispatch, and another simulation where the resource is modeled in a power availability state (no headroom) at 80% dispatch.
+Since Intermittent Renewable Resources (IRRs) typically operate in a power availability state (no headroom) state even when operating below nameplate capability, two frequency drop simulations shall be performed for IRRs: One where the resource is modeled in a curtailed (with headroom) state at 80% dispatch, and another simulation where the resource is modeled in a power availability state (no headroom) at 80% dispatch.
 A description of how to set up the IRR model for each case (headroom vs. no headroom) should be included.
 Non-exempt IRR resource models operating with headroom should provide a real power increase in response to a frequency drop.
 An explanation, including a reference to any exempt status per ERCOT Nodal Protocol 8.5.1 shall be provided for models that fail to exhibit sufficient frequency response.
 In general, the submitted IRR model should reflect a power availability state (no headroom state) as that would be the normal operating assumption even when dispatched at less than Pmax.